Q: How quickly can you get me in for an appointment?

 A: We don’t want you to be in pain for longer than you need to be, so we make every effort to get your treated as soon as possible.
 Our scheduling staff is devoted to finding appointments for new patients within ten business days of initial contact.

 Q: How do I schedule an appointment?

-A: Please contact any of our offices by phone or simply email us at email@example.com and we will be happy to get you registered.
+A: To schedule a new patient appointment please call (502) 890-5639 or email us at email@example.com and we will be happy to assist you.